Childminding allows you to work from your own home to provide care and learning opportunities for other people's children.

 - be registered to care for up to six children.
 This includes your own under eight year olds, depending on the size of your house.

 Government grants of between £500 and £1,000 are currently available for childminder business start-ups.
 You need to complete the whole registration process before you can apply.
 See https://www.childcarebusinessgrants.com/ for more details.

 Once you become a childminder

-Once you register as a childminder, you can choose when and what time you will offer your sessions.
-When deciding, just bear in mind the flexible hours that parents using your service will be looking for, and come to an agreement that suits their needs.
+Once you register as a childminder, you can choose when and what time you'll offer your sessions.
+Bear in mind the flexible hours that parents using your service will be looking for, and come to an agreement that suits their needs.